galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > The first peak (30bp) corresponds to where the cleavage around our POI.
-Nevertheless, the cutting of our pA-MNase-antibody-protein complex is not perfect.
+Nevertheless, the cutting of our pA(G)-MNase-antibody-protein complex is not perfect.
 The arms can actually cut further away from the protein.
 Little bumps in the distribution are an indication for another protein(complex), such as a nucelosome that is located between the two cleavage sites.
 > >
 > {: .solution}
 >
 {: .question}

 This fragment size distribution is a good indication if your experiment worked or not.
-The CUT & RUN yield can gradually increase over the digestion time {% cite Skene2017 %}, which of course depends on the enzyme used for the cleavage of the DNA.
+The CUT&RUN yield can gradually increase over the digestion time {% cite Skene2017 %}, which of course depends on the enzyme used for the cleavage of the DNA.

 ![CUT and RUN yield](../../images/cut_and_run/cut_and_run_yield.png "Fragment length distributions of a CUT&RUN experiment with uniform digestion over time.
 No anti-FLAG primary antibody (No Ab).
 The track with No_Ab is the control experiment.
 Data is from two biological replicates.
 The studied protein showed fragments of size ≤120 bp corresponding to the binding sites, as seen on the left, whereas reads with ≥150 bp fragment size are randomly distributed in the local vicinity.
 The yield in the example increases from 5s to 10 minutes, which can be seen in the mapped profiles in the right.
 (Skene and Henikoff 2017 eLife)")